joaomanaia/newquiz/README.md

 ## Requirements

-- [Android Studio](https://developer.android.com/studio) Giraffe 2022.3.1 Canary or later.
+- [Android Studio](https://developer.android.com/studio) Hedgehog 2023.1.1 Canary 16 or later.
 Or use an other version of [Android Studio](https://developer.android.com/studio) but you need to change the gradle version to be compatible with your version of [Android Studio](https://developer.android.com/studio).

 - Java 17 or later.